 Right of Way:

 A nonprofit vehicle entered a highway after stopping for a stop sign.
 The driver failed to notice a motorcycle traveling down the highway, which had no stop sign and the right of way.
 The motorcycle crashed and the rider was injured.
 The claim was eventually litigated.
 The injuries were serious and damages included a loss of income claim.
 We settled the case at mediation for $160,000.
-Defense expense costs, however, were more than $75,000.
+Legal expenses, however, were more than $75,000.